Philadelphia lawyer for Offenders Facing First Time Charges

 If you have been charged with an offense listed above, or any other minor offense, you could be eligible for a diversion program.
 Having a qualified criminal defense attorney on your side that has experience dealing with clients in your situation could greatly increase your chance of being accepted into a rehabilitative program.

 If you have been charged with a crime for the first time, it is natural to feel worried, or uneasy.
-Let the attorneys of Alva & Shuttleworth, LLC put your mind at peace and alleviate your stress by fighting to have you admitted into a rehabilitative program, and helping you avoid time behind bars.
+Let the attorneys of Alva Foster & Moscow, LLC put your mind at peace and alleviate your stress by fighting to have you admitted into a rehabilitative program, and helping you avoid time behind bars.